RodriguesIsrael/Angolas-Civil-War/README.md

    * Steps for deployment:
      * Select the project on my Github Repository
      * Click on Settings
+     * Click on Pages
-     * Select the Source and click on None and select, and we click save.
+     * Select the Source and click on None and select main, and we click  on save
-     * Scroll down to the Github section to get the deployment link
+     * Click on Code
+     * Click on  green ✔
+     * Click on Details of the fist line
+     * Click on deploy and then on Pull ghrc.io/action/jeckyll-bulld-pages:v1.0.7
+     * Click on Complete job on Evaluated environment url we can see the depoyment link.

 ## Credits
   * Gitpod for the deployment